-- Hemodialysis – blood is passed through an artificial kidney machine to clean it.
+- Hemodialysis: blood is passed through an artificial kidney machine to clean it.

-- Peritoneal dialysis – a filtration process similar to hemodialysis, but the blood is cleaned inside your body rather than in a machine, via a tube inserted into your abdomen.
+- Peritoneal dialysis: a filtration process similar to hemodialysis, but the blood is cleaned inside your body rather than in a machine, via a tube inserted into your abdomen.

 Living Kidney Donor Candidates

-To ensure every donor is prepared, both physically and emotionally for their donation, patient education and evaluation will be coordinated for all living donor candidates while maintaining confidentiality with a separation of donor and recipient teams.
+In order to ensure every donor is prepared, both physically and emotionally for their donation, patient education and evaluation will be coordinated for all living donor candidates while maintaining confidentiality with a separation of donor and recipient teams.
 Services also include long-term monitoring of health status after the donation surgery has occurred.